Jessica Ohlson

 Jessica Marie Susanne Ohlson (born 12 June 1990) is a Swedish politician and lawyer.
 She was chairman of the Sweden Democratic Youth (SDU) from September 2015 to 2017 and served as party secretary for Alternative for Sweden from 2018 to 2020.
 Ohlson is an assistant lawyer at her father's law firm Lars Ohlson AB in Nyköping.

 Early life

 Jessica Ohlson was born on 12 June 1990 in Stigtomta, Södermanland.
+Ohlson studied the science program at the high school in Nyköping and then the law program at Uppsala University.